 Initially, we were able to easily share a hotel room with our baby during our family trips.
-With the clever use of a noise machine, bathroom fan, hotel crib placement and staying out of her sight, we were successful getting our baby to sleep on vacation in our hotel room.
+With the clever use of some baby travel gear for sleep, (such as a white noise machine), bathroom fan, hotel crib placement and staying out of her sight, we were successful getting our baby to sleep on vacation in our hotel room.

 This started to change a little when our baby daughter was 10 months.
 We shared a very small hotel room in NYC with a baby, and we struggled to get her to sleep properly.
 She was standing now and was able to look over her hotel pack n’ play, making it very hard to share our hotel room with our baby.
 On our next trip to London with a baby, we decided to look for other options and ended up renting the first of many vacation rentals.